waynebunch/feathers-chat/README.md

 	6. Full authentication and authorization built in (JWT Web Joken)

-Really, check it out as I didn't even srape the surface.
+Really, check it out as I didn't even scratch the surface.

 I'll be adding breakdowns of each file as I see them (breakdown folder), as I try to understand what the hell is going on.